-1. Awesome, Affordable, and Fully Automatic: Best Automatic Feeder from Lumnahacres
+1. Fully Automatic DIY Chicken Feeder from Lumnahacres

 This feeder from Lumnahacres is an awesome option for people that want an automatic feeder on the cheap.
 Using a drill, some PVC and a bucket, you can continuously feed your chickens as needed, with minimal upkeep or maintenance on your part.
 Best of all, assembly is quick.
 An experienced hand should be able to get this done in less than an hour!

-2. A Wooden Beauty: Perfect for Artists: From BackyardChickens
+2. A Wooden DIY Chicken Feeder From BackyardChickens